 Methodology & Data Sources

-ClearFigure is built on a simple principle: every number we show you must be traceable to an authoritative source.
+ClearFigure is built on a simple principle: every number we show you must be traceable to a published source.
 This page explains where our data comes from, how we verify it, and how we keep it current.

 Our Accuracy Standards

-We only publish calculators where the formula is deterministic and verifiable against a primary source — an IRS publication, a mathematical law, or official government data.
+We only publish calculators where the formula is deterministic and verifiable against a primary source — an IRS publication, a mathematical law, or publicly available source data.
 We do not publish “estimate” tools where we can't show exactly how the answer was derived.

 Every calculator on ClearFigure meets these requirements: